RonanMarrinan/latin101portfolio/translation4.md

 6. Parse duci.
   - Duci is in the present, passive and infitive.
 7. What case is ei and what role is it playing in the sentence?
-  - It is dative and
+  - It is dative and it is the indirect object.
 8. What is the function of the que in portārumque?
-  -
+  - It is an enclitic and a coordinating conjunction.

 C. Translation
 Please translate the passage into idiomatic English.